Donating blood in Abu Dhabi can save hundreds of lives so once you feel settled in your new home you definitely should consider donating.

 Is blood donation safe?

-Plus, the blood banks in Abu Dhabi (ran by SEHA) adhere to the most stringent international standards in the handling of blood and products, ensuring the highest levels of patient safety at all time.
+Plus, the blood banks in Abu Dhabi are run by SEHA (Arabic word for health), who adhere to the most stringent international standards in the handling of blood and products, ensuring the highest levels of patient safety at all times.

 Am I eligible for blood donation?